adigitalnative/EventReporter/planning_notes.markdown

 FIX/TO DO LIST
   • Can't load a file after 'queue count' is called.
 Likely a problem in what count returns.
-  • Queue print is in progress.
-Will currently return the full array, but not in table form yet.
+  • Fix queue = is actually two queues
   • Started playing/futzing with search.
 Not there yet.